Home Page The Script Download Launch

 Strider GhostBuster Logo

-2005, Microsoft.com, Links: Spyware turning into Ghostware, The Striders GhostBusters page links to the September 2004 NTBugTraq post by Rossano Ferraris and myself that detailed our procedure for removing one malevolent form of CWS.
+2005, Microsoft.com, Links: Spyware turning into Ghostware, The Striders GhostBusters page linked to a September 2004 NTBugTraq mailing list post by Rossano Ferraris and myself that detailed our procedure for removing one malevolent form of CWS.
+(Unfortunately, the NTBugTraq post and the Striders Ghostbusters page have been removed.)

 SearchWindowsSecurity Logo